 The Right of Review

 It’s not actually a right because you must pay for it.
 The Notice says:

 You have the right to have this driving prohibition reviewed by the Superintendent of Motor Vehicles…

 When they say review, what they mean is you can have a hearing with an adjudicator at the Office of the Superintendent of Motor Vehicles.
 To confuse matters, they don’t refer to themselves as The Superintendent of Motor Vehicles, but rather as RoadSafetyBC.
 They changed their name as part of a rebranding exercise but the legislation still uses the old name.

 The “review” is a mini trial.
-One of the RoadSafetyBC tribunal members will consider the evidence of the police and the person applying for the hearing as well as the submissions, typically of the lawyer.
+One of the RoadSafetyBC tribunal members will consider the evidence of the police and the person applying for the hearing as well as the submissions, typically from the lawyer.
 The tribunal member will eventually issue a written decision either revoking or upholding the driving prohibition.

 So “review” in this context means a hearing before a Government adjudicator who does not represent you who and is not responsible for your best interest.
 They will not help you.
 They are not there to help you find evidence to help your case or assist you to make your argument.

 The Notice say that “Filing an application for review does not stay the driving prohibition.”
 Most people don’t have a clue what that means.
 What is “stay” in this context?

 This is legal jargon.
 When they say “Filing an application for review does not stay the driving prohibition” it means that the prohibition is not lifted by simply paying the money for a hearing.
 The prohibition is only lifted if you are successful at the hearing.
 Do not conclude that you may drive just because you filed for a review of the driving prohibition.

 The prohibition remains in effect while the adjudicator at RoadSafetyBC considers your case.
 Just because you file for a review, it doesn’t mean you can start driving.